Does Teller Talk?

 It becomes loud and clear that Teller’s silence is not a limitation but a deliberate choice.
 Silence is a masterful addition to Teller’s arsenal of illusion and enchantment.

 Teller does possess the ability to speak.
-And when he does, it's with a depth and eloquence which only enhances the mystery and allure of his silent stage persona.
+When he does, it’s with depth and eloquence, which only enhances the mystery and allure of his silent stage persona.

-His purposeful silence serves to captivate audiences, pulling us into a world where words are redundant and magic speaks volumes.
+His purposeful silence captivates audiences, pulling us into a world where words are redundant, and magic speaks volumes.
 As we close this exploration, remember that in the noisy world of magic, appearances can be deceiving.
-And sometimes, the most profound messages are conveyed in the space where words are absent.
+Sometimes, the most profound messages are conveyed in the space where words are absent.